Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Desember 2024 18.22.44 UTC
+- WIB: Selasa, 3 Desember 2024 19.52.01 UTC
-- WITA: Selasa, 3 Desember 2024 19.22.44 UTC
+- WITA: Selasa, 3 Desember 2024 20.52.01 UTC
-- WIT: Selasa, 3 Desember 2024 20.22.44 UTC
+- WIT: Selasa, 3 Desember 2024 21.52.01 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"Friendship is the only cement that will hold the world together."

-Kategori: motivational
+Kategori: friendship